Digital Rights Management (DRM): Comparing PlayReady, FairPlay and WideVine

 Google’s Widevine DRM is implemented by Amazon Video, BBC, Hulu, and Spotify

 Apple’s FairPlay implemented by iTunes

 Widevine DRM technology is a Digital Rights Management component of the Google Chrome web browser.
-In 2010, Widevine technologies was acquired by Google.
+In 2010, Widevine Technologies was acquired by Google.
 Widevine DRM is a media file copy prevention technology used by Chromium (“an open-source web browser started by Google”).
-Widevine DRM solution combines the following industry standards to provide a strong multiplatform protection:
+Widevine DRM solution combines the following industry standards to provide strong multiplatform protection:

 Dynamic Adaptive Streaming over HTTP (DASH)